Auxiliary many-body wavefunctions for TDDFRT electronic excited states: Consequences for the representation of molecular electronic transitions: Conclusion

 \section{Conclusion}

 We have unveiled and discussed properties of molecular electronic transitions representations issued by TDDFRT calculations and their post-processing into auxiliary many-body wavefunctions for the electronic excited states.
-The native EOM formulation of TDDFRT was extensively discussed in terms of natural-orbital representation of the transitions — with the important result that the related detachment/attachment density matrices can be derived without requiring the diagonalization of the 1--DDM —, and such a representation was compared with the CIS-like picture derived by Casida's ansatz.
+The native EOM formulation of TDDFRT was extensively discussed in terms of natural-orbital representation of the transitions — with the important result that the related detachment/attachment density matrices can be derived without requiring the diagonalization of the 1--DDM —, and such a representation was compared with the CIS-like picture derived by related ansatz.
 The NTO population-transfer approximate picture for a transition has also been discussed in the EOM--TDDFRT framework, as well as the detachment/attachment and transition-hole/transition-electron pictures, for which a disambiguation has been previously proposed in another publication.

-Two alternative types of ansätze were reported: the one introduced by Luzanov and co-workers, and the one introduced by Subotnik and co-workers.
-The structure and properties of the relevant matrices (the 1--DDM and the 1--TDM) were resolved for these two types of ansätze.
-The detachment/attachment density matrices corresponding to the AMBW by Luzanov and co-workers, though being issued from a couple of CIS-like expansions, have their structure identical to the one from the EOM picture.
-On the other hand, the 1--TDM in the frame proposed by Subotnik and co-authors eludes the TDDFRT ``de-excitations'' contributions, and the 1--DDM in that model contains multi-excitation contributions.
+Two alternative types of ansatzes were reported: the one introduced by Luzanov and Zhikol, and the one introduced by Subotnik and co-workers.
+The structure and properties of the relevant matrices (the 1--DDM and the 1--TDM) were resolved for these two types of ansatzes.
+The detachment/attachment density matrices corresponding to the AMBW by Luzanov and Zhikol, though being issued from a couple of CIS-like expansions, have their structure identical to the one from the EOM picture.
+On the other hand, the 1--TDM derived from the auxiliary ansatzes in the frame proposed by Subotnik and co-authors eludes the TDDFRT ``de-excitations'' contributions, and the 1--DDM in that model contains multi-excitation contributions, but is structured as a sum of 254 terms.

-We would like to conclude this contribution by mentioning that without the disambiguation in \cite{etienne_towards_2021} relatively to the interpretation of the detachment/attachment and transition-hole/transition-electron models, the TDDFRT picture of an electronic transition would have remained either equivocal (EOM--TDDFRT), either incomplete or arbitrary (AMBW's).
+We would like to conclude this contribution by mentioning that without some disambiguation relatively to the interpretation of the detachment/attachment and transition-hole/transition-electron representations, certain TDDFRT pictures of an electronic transition would have remained either equivocal and arbitrary, or incomplete.